smartcontractkit/LinkToken/contracts/v0.7/bridge/README.md

 # LINK Token Bridge v0.7

 - `./LinkTokenChild.sol`: A mintable & burnable child LinkToken contract to be used on child networks.
-- `./utils/OpUnsafe.sol`: Contract module that used to mark and check safe/unsafe calls to a function.

 ## Optimism L2 bridge